triradial/Freon4dsl/docs/CRC-Plan.md

 - [ ] Not needed for first user but really need to know how well AI can generate a study DSL from a protocol document.
 Try with JSL protocol reader?

 ### In-Progress
-- [ ] Update to current Freon version.
+- [ ] remove duplicate first scheduled choices

+### Done
-- [ ] Finish Checklist display and printing as HTML:
+- [x] Finish Checklist display and printing as HTML:
   - [x] Add Schedule and Checklist details
   - [x] Make links to systems be real html links
   - [x] Improve formatting overall
-  - [ ] Add unscheduled event support to checklist
-  - [ ] Make tasks be clickable checkboxes

-### Done
+- [x] Update to current Freon version.
 - [x] Get rid of the 'Notes' stuff, have only description and explore always having descriptions displayed.
 - [x] Review single event patient checklist that Jon created to determine if Graham can use it. -> It should be useable after the rest of the checklist display is cleaned-up
 - [x] make default study have 'day 0' as start when to avoid the error.